badlydrawnrob/python-playground/building-with-fast-api/notes/Anki.md

 - Returning values (unlike Elm you must `return value` or else `None`)
 - A class instance (such as `FastAPI()`)
     - FastApi implicitly builds the `ToDo(attributes="...")` class
+    - Path(..., KWARGS) and what the fuck is ellipses?
 - Basic syntax differences
     - `function()` calls and arguments
     - Typing (just a taste)